 1)Tiger Selfies – Or a Selfie With Any Type of Animal That You’d be Afraid to Encounter in the Wild

 Imagine that you are walking alone in the dense jungle of India.
 You hear a branch snap.
 Then a low guttural growl.
 You freeze.
 The noise stops.
 You silently take a step forward.
 Your heart is pounding so hard you think it may jump out of your chest.
 The hair on your arms is standing straight up.
 That’s a natural reaction if you think you’re being stalked by a tiger.

 What’s not natural is to hug a tame tiger who’s on a short chain.
-The only reason the tiger isn’t tearing into you with its 3 inch long canines is that it’s drugged.
+The only reason it isn’t tearing into you with its 3 inch long canines is that it’s on drugs.
 Furthermore, if a tiger or any animal has to be on a leash, it’s to prevent them from escaping – i.e. they’re not there voluntarily.
 It’s a sign of animal cruelty.

 The infamous Tiger Temple in Thailand made international headlines when 40 dead tiger cubs were discovered in the freezer.
 In addition to the mistreatment and cruelty to tigers, they were closed down due to illegal wildlife trafficking and the trafficking of tiger parts.
 You can read more about it here.
 While it’s the most famous, it’s unfortunately not unique in its animal cruelty.
 There are approximately 200 tiger farms in Asia.

 Tiger farms have nothing to do with conservation—they just bring extreme suffering to these wild animals while living in appalling conditions,” Dr. Jan Schmidt-Burbach, a senior wildlife advisor at World Animal Protection.